Strong cosmic censorship in spherical symmetry for two-ended asymptotically flat initial data I. The interior of the black hole region: Main theorems for the interior region proven in this paper

 \subsection{Stability and instability of the Cauchy horizon}

 We first state the stability theorem (cf. Step~2(b) in Section~\ref{sec.main.structure}), which, except for the precise quantitative rates, was first proven by Dafermos in \cite{D2}.
 The theorem is formulated below in a gauge that is most convenient for deriving estimates in this paper.
 We will then compare this with an ``equivalent gauge''\footnote{Here, we say that two null coordinates $v$ and $v'$ are equivalent if $c_0^{-1}<\f{dv}{dv'}(v')<c_0$ for some $c_0>0$.} in Remark~\ref{gauge.equiv}, which is more convenient for applying Theorem~\ref{thm:DR-decay}.

-To give the statement of the theorem, we will use all of the $(u,v)$, $(U,v)$ and $(u,V)$ coordinate systems introduced in Sections \ref{sec.null.1}, \ref{sec.null.2} and \ref{sec.null.3} respectively.
-In the statement of the main theorem, as well as in the proof, we first choose $U$ and $v$ by the gauge conditions \eqref{gauge.1} and \eqref{gauge.2} below.
-The coordinates $u$ and $V$ are then related to $U$ and $v$ according to \eqref{U.def} and \eqref{V.def} respectively. \begin{theorem} Fix $M$, ${\bf e}$ and $s$ such that $0<|{\bf e}|<M$ and $s>1$.
+To give the statement of the theorem, we will use three coordinate systems: $(u,v)$, $(U,v)$ and $(u,V)$.
+They should be thought of as analogues of the corresponding coordinate systems on the Reissner--Nordstr\"om spacetime introduced in Sections~\ref{sec.null.1}, \ref{sec.null.2} and \ref{sec.null.3} respectively.

+We will choose our coordinates as follows.
+First, we pick the coordinate system $(U,v)$, where $U$ and $v$ are normalized by the gauge conditions \eqref{gauge.1} and \eqref{gauge.2} below.
+We then define $u(U)$ and $V(v)$ which relate to $U$ and $v$ according to \eqref{U.def} and \eqref{V.def} respectively.

+\begin{theorem} Fix $M$, ${\bf e}$ and $s$ such that $0<|{\bf e}|<M$ and $s>1$.
 Consider the characteristic initial value problem (cf. Proposition~\ref{prop.CIVP.LWP}) with $\e\neq 0$ and data given on $C_{-\infty}$ and $\underline{C}_1$ satisfying the constraint equations \eqref{eqn.Ray} such that the following hold for some $E>0$: \begin{enumerate} \item $C_{-\infty}:=\{(U,v): U=0,\, v\geq 1\}$ (which will be viewed as the event horizon $\EH$) is an affine complete null hypersurface approaching a subextremal Reissner--Nordstr\"om event horizon with $0<|{\bf e}|<M$.
-More precisely, in the gauge\footnote{Here, $r_\pm$ and $\kappa_\pm$ are defined with respect to the fixed parameters $M$ and ${\bf e}$.}
+More precisely, in the gauge\footnote{Here, $r_\pm$ and $\kappa_\pm$ are defined with respect to the fixed parameters $M$ and ${\bf e}$.}\footnote{To see that one can indeed choose such a gauge, see Remark~\ref{gauge.equiv} and Appendix~\ref{sec:appendix.gauge}.}

 we have \begin{enumerate} \item $r\to M+\sqrt{M^2-{\bf e}^2}$ as $v\to \infty$; \item the following decay rate holds for all $v\geq 1$ for the scalar field and its derivative:

 \end{enumerate} \item On $\underline{C}_1:=\{(U,v): v=1,\, U\leq U_0\}$ (where $U_0>0$), after normalizing $U$ by